Duration 14 days

 Day 1

-Arrive into Chennai airport.
+Arrive into Hyderabad airport.
 Transfer to hotel.
-Rest of day free to relax.
-Optional sightseeing available.
-Overnight in Chennai.
+In the afternoon, go on a guided sightseeing tour.
+Overnight in Hyderabad.
 Meals: N/A

 Day 2